Wegovy Price in UAE: Cost & Dosing Guide

 - Pen format: Both use FlexTouch pens in the UAE, but Wegovy pens are dose-specific while Ozempic pens allow multi-dose dialling.

-In May 2024, Novo Nordisk publicly urged UAE patients using Ozempic for weight loss to switch to Wegovy—the properly indicated product—to free up Ozempic supply for diabetic patients who depend on it.
-The higher semaglutide dose in Wegovy (2.4 mg vs 1.0–2.0 mg) also translates to incrementally greater weight loss.
+In May 2024, Novo Nordisk publicly urged UAE users of off-label Ozempic for weight loss to switch to Wegovy, the medicine with the weight-management indication, to reduce pressure on Ozempic supply for diabetes care.
+The higher semaglutide dose in Wegovy (2.4 mg vs 1.0–2.0 mg) also aligns with the larger weight-loss effect reported in STEP trials.
 For a detailed comparison of liraglutide versus semaglutide, see our Saxenda vs Ozempic analysis.

 The Wegovy Pill: Oral Semaglutide for Weight Loss